Strategic Rocket Forces

 Missile systems

 UR-100NUTTH (SS-19) missiles were developed by the Machine-Building NPO (Reutov, Moscow oblast) and were deployed in 1979-1984.
 The missiles were produced by the M. V. Khrunichev Machine Building Plant (Moscow).
 The missile has two liquid-fuel stages and can carry 6 warheads.
-A number of missiles have been removed from service, but after a series of test launches service life of the missile was extended to more than 30 years, so some of them could be kept in service.
+A number of missiles have been removed from service, but after a series of test launches service life of the missile was extended to 36 years, so some of them may still be kept in service.
+This estimate, however, assumes that the remaining missiles are kept in silos without nuclear warheads (this practice was used in the 1970s with UR-100 missiles).

 Road-mobile Topol (SS-25) missile system was developed at the Moscow Institute of Thermal Technology.
 The systems were deployed in 1985-1992.
 The missile has three solid-propellant stages and carries single warhead.
 The missiles were produced at the Votkinsk Machine-Building Plant.
 The currently deployed missiles are close to the end of their service lives and are being withdrawn from service.